Student Basic Needs

 New Protections for Pregnant and Parenting Students: Updates to Title IX

 For the first time in decades, Title IX regulations, which protect pregnant and parenting students, are being updated, expected to be in effect by the next school year.
-Save the date for June 21st to join us as we explore the new legal requirements designed to provide proactive support for pregnant and parenting students.
+On June 21st, we explored the new legal requirements designed to provide proactive support for pregnant and parenting students.

 Supporting Parenting Students: Recommendations for Implementing New California Law